 Note: The nearby mines and deposits in the region provide context for EMX’s Project, which occurs in a similar geologic setting, but this is not necessarily indicative that the project hosts similar tonnages or grades of mineralization.

-Note: EMX has not performed sufficient work to verify the published assay data reported on this slide, and these data cannot be verified as being compliant with NI43-101 standards.
-These historically reported data should not be relied upon until they can be confirmed.
-However, the mineralization as reported in various public documents available online and from the NGU (Norwegian Geological Survey) is considered reliable and relevant.
+**EMX has not performed sufficient work to verify the published geochemical, drill and resource data.
+However, the values in various documents available from the NGU (Norwegian Geological Survey) are considered reliable and relevant.